Image 1 of 11

 The residency offered here is a fixed two-week stay.
 Shorter or custom-length stays may occasionally be possible to accommodate specific travel plans, depending on availability.

-Please write to laimaceramics@gmail.com and include:
+Write to laimaceramics@gmail.comand include:

 a short introduction about yourself